mrhubbs/dna/README.md

 ## Introduction & Purpose

-When data-rich applications rich a certain critical mass, a lot of the design effort is spent on propagating the data through the application.
+When data-rich applications reahch a certain critical mass, a lot of the design effort is spent on propagating the data through the application.
 This is especially the case in graphical applications.
 For example, take a financial application.
 The core data is probably a list of transactions, containing amounts, dates, and other information.
 This data is summarized and displayed in a number of ways.
 For example, one widget may display all the transactions to/from a specific account.

 If the data is changed in any way, all the widgets depending on it need to be updated.
 It can be difficult or time-consuming to create a straightforward data flow from all the dependencies.
 DNA is designed for just such a case.